Email Tutorial | Free Email Tutorials

 Configure Outlook 2007 to handle read receipts from others

-Read receipt request settings in Outlook 2007 Outlook 2007 also lets you configure how it should handle read receipt requests you receive from others; by default, Outlook will ask you whether or not you want to send a confirmation back to the email sender who requested a read receipt (the "Ask me before sending a response" radio button).
+Read receipt request settings in Outlook 2007 Outlook 2007 also lets you customize its handling of incoming read receipt requests: it asks you by default whether or not you want to send a confirmation back to the email sender who requested a read receipt (the "Ask me before sending a response" radio button).
 But you can also configure Outlook 2007 to "Always send a response" or "Never send a response".
-If you chose to never acknowledge read receipts, Outlook will never let anyone know if their email was read or not.
+If you chose to never acknowledge read receipts, Outlook won't let anyone know if their email was read or not.
+This option is ideal since it lets you control when and if to respond to some emails, without bothering you with a manual request every time.

 Let Outlook 2007 automatically file your read receipts